arejula27/devbox-tutorial/devbox-tutorial/step1/text.md

 # First steps

-Okay, The first thing we will to do is to try and run a code that creates a simple website with the text "Hello world" written on it.
+Okay, The first thing we will do is to try and run a code that creates a simple website with the text "Hello world" written on it.
 We have decided to use a tool that needs python3.12.
 To run it, let's first install all the requirements:

 ```bash
 cd /app